aa-ko/PingTester/README.md

 # PingTester

+**What is this?**
-Windows Forms application that shows the current ping/latency to known game servers.
+A very simple Windows Forms application that issues pings to predefined servers.

+**Why did I make this?**
+I wanted to check my ping to game servers before actually committing to online games.